Gabaldonlab/perSVade/README.md

 We note that this was tested with `conda 4.8.0` on a Linux-x86 64-bit architecture, installed at 03/2019.
 If you have a different conda version, you may change a bit the perSVade_env.yml file so that it does not create dependency problems.

+As an example, the command below would output all the options of perSVade:

+`conda activate <env_name> && ./scripts/perSVade.py --help`

-### 4. Test installation
+### Test installation

-We highly recommend to test that all dependencies were properly installed with the following commands:
+We recommend to test that all dependencies were properly installed (particularly if you used Option 2).

-`./installation/test_installation/test_installation.py`
+- If you used Option 1, you can use:

+    `docker run -v <full_path_testing_outputs>:/perSVade/installation/test_installation/testing_outputs -i mikischikora/persvade:<version> ./installation/test_installation/test_installation.py`

+    Note that the script `test_installation.py` writes data into `/perSVade/installation/test_installation/testing_outputs` inside the container.
+Without the -v option, this data would be lost once the `docker run` command was finished, as the container is destroyed.
+The argument `-v <full_path_testing_outputs>:/perSVade/installation/test_installation/testing_outputs` (with the format `-v <path in host>:<path in container>`) allows the data to persist in the `<full_path_testing_outputs>` of the host machine. `full_path_testing_outputs` should be the full path to a directory where this data should be written.

+- If you used Option 2, you can use `conda activate <env_name> && ./installation/test_installation/test_installation.py`

 This process should take arround 45 minutes on 4 cores.
 Verify that it finishes with the following message: